jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Deployments

-KivaKit applications can load collections of settings objects automatically from an application-relative package called "deployments".
+KivaKit applications can load collections of settings objects automatically from an application-relative package named "deployments".
 This feature is useful when deploying a microservice to a particular environment.
 The structure of the application looks like this:

     ├── MyMicroservice
     └── deployments